core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * The proxy MUST NOT further forward the ticket request to the origin server.

-* The proxy removes from the ticket request the Proxy-Uri Option or the (Proxy-Scheme, Uri-Host, Uri-Port) Options.
+* The proxy removes the Proxy-Uri Option or the Proxy-Scheme Option from the ticket request.

 * The proxy removes the Listen-To-Multicast-Responses Option from the ticket request, and extracts the conveyed transport-specific information.